-Pfizer-BioNTech COVID-19 Vaccine Approved for Minors Ages 12-15
+Pfizer-BioNTech COVID-19 Vaccine Authorized for Minors Ages 12-15

 The U.S. Food and Drug Administration (FDA) on Monday expanded the emergency use authorization (EUA) for the Pfizer-BioNTech COVID-19 vaccine to include adolescents ages 12 through 15.
 The FDA amended the EUA originally issued for the vaccine on December 11, 2020, for administration of the vaccine in individuals 16 years of age and older.